2nd Continental Light Dragoons: Military action

-The regimental colors of the Second Continental Light Dragoons.
+The national color of the Second Continental Light Dragoons.

 The regiment saw action at the Battle of Woodbridge, Battle of Brandywine, Battle of Kingston, Battle of Schoharie, Battle of the Flockey (site of the first cavalry charge on American soil), Battle of Paoli, Battle of Whitemarsh, Battle of Morrisania, Battle of Saratoga, Battle of Germantown, and the Battle of Yorktown.
 The unit almost never served as a whole.
 Usually individual troops were assigned as necessary.
 The regiment performed numerous raids from whaleboats against British and Loyalist targets on Long Island.
 Some of the successful raids captured Fort St. George, Fort Slongo and Lloyd's Neck, Long Island.

 Elements from the unit comprised George Washington's personal bodyguard.
 In 1778, when Loyalist agents and British forces shadowed Washington for weeks with the intention of kidnapping him, they had to abandon the operation because, according to British intelligence dispatches, "The 2nd Dragoons are (always) with him."
 The 2nd Dragoons also guarded British Major John André during his incarceration, trial and subsequent execution in Nyack, New York.

 The regiment's main patrol areas during the war were in Southern Connecticut and New York, where they intercepted British supplies and fought off bands of Loyalist partisans who preyed on local citizens.
 This duty earned them the nickname "Watchdogs of the Highlands".
 They also earned the sobriquet "Washington's Eyes", likely because of their spy work.
 Major Benjamin Tallmadge became a spy master who ran one of the most successful spy rings of the war, able to infiltrate the British military command in New York city.